Airport Planning and Operations

 - You will study six credit-bearing modules, including an optional choice delivered by our strategic partner and world leader in aviation education Embry-Riddle Aeronautical University (ERAU)

 Current course topics include airline/airport operations and planning, the future of urban air mobility, cyber security and environmental challenges, such as reduction of emissions and noise.
-ERAU-delivered modules provide an opportunity to tailor your learning based on interests or career aspirations.
+A key part of the course is our partnerships with Embry-Riddle Aeronautical University (ERAU).
+We offer you the chance to to tailor your learning based on interests or career aspirations in a range of topics that include safety programme management, air traffic management, emergency response or advanced meteorology.

 This module covers a broad range of areas of sustainable airport operations and planning, including: